liezl200/liezl200.github.io/_posts/2016-01-15-FroSoCo-Technology-Stack.md

 * Windows: Start | Programs | XAMPP

 1. Open the XAMPP Control Panel.

-2. Click "Manage Servers" button on the top bar.
+2. Click "Manage Servers" tab on the top bar in the XAMPP Control Panel.

 3. Click the name that says "Apache Web Server" in the main panel.
 Then, once this row is highlighted, hit the "Configure" button on the right.

 4. Click "Open Conf File" in the pop-up and then hit "Ok" to proceed with editing the file.

 5. Paste the following lines right after the line that says
 			<Directory "/Applications/XAMPP/xamppfiles/htdocs">